At first glance, a 401(k) plan may look like a hodgepodge of pie charts and indecipherable rules.

 - Most employers already provide 401(k)s to their teams.
 The Society for Human Resource Management (SHRM) found that 94 percent of companies provided some type of retirement plan.
 Furthermore, 74 percent provided a match on some or all of their employees’ contributions to those plans.
 Offering a retirement plan will help your small business stay competitive.

-- It saves you money on taxes: You can deduct your employer contribution to your team’s 401(k).
+- Offering a 401(k) saves you money on taxes: You can deduct your employer contribution to your team’s 401(k).
 For small businesses with fewer than 100 people on the team, there is even a $500 tax credit for the first three years to help offset the cost of administration fees.

 - It helps people stick around: Plan Advisor found that 40 percent of employees would leave their current company for one that offered a 401(k).